8891689/KeyKiller-Cuda/README.md

 3. While KeyKiller CUDA is simple to use, it leverages massive GPU parallelism** to achieve extreme performance in elliptic curve calculations, compressed public keys, and Hash160 pipelines.

 4. In theory, 4090 automatically configures the size, and the theoretical speed is about 6G, but this needs to be tested on the actual platform.
 Each platform environment is different, and the results obtained are also different.
+5. This program is still in the testing stage and may have unknown issues.
+It will continue to be improved and deeply optimized.

 ## Key Features